MirandaLv/geo_AnimalDetection/README.md

 Step 5.
 Running on cdsw using GPUs
 - Open a terminal, and copy the function call in step 3 to run training on cdsw.

 Step 6.
-Model validation (on-going)
+Model validation
+- Running on testing and validation
+- python3 test_frcnn.py -o simple -p directory/to/in/processing_data/test_annotation.txt --network vgg
+- Producing 1). bounding_box_coordinates.csv that hosts the new predicted bounding box of testing data; 2). test_mAPs.csv file that saves the mAP value for each testing image.

 ## Script description